Durastudio-FLOSS/csv-cleaner/DOCS/Roadmap.md

 * Substitution widget, append to command list.
 * Add feature to pull all sed commands from files *"Scripts that assume /bin/sh supports extensions like this will break on OSes like recent Debian and Ubuntu releases where that's not the case" This a problem?
+* go into commits to explain that if loop errors were fixed.
+* check that the merge request didn't mess anything up.